 A stop by Brasstown Bald is also a must for a view of the autumn landscape from the highest natural point in the state.

-Next, travel along the Richard B. Russell Scenic Highway to witness what is considered one of the most stunning mountainous fall foliage sites.
+Next, travel along the Russell-Brasstown Scenic Byway-CNF to witness what is considered one of the most stunning mountainous fall foliage sites.
 The meandering road is flanked by trees undergoing seasonal change and includes several turnoffs with scenic overlooks along the way.
 You can also stroll two Appalachian Trail crossing points, listening to leaves crunch below your feet.

 More memorable scenes are on display at Tallulah Gorge State Park, one of the Southeast’s most popular canyons.
 Hike on trails overlooking the rim and waterfalls and take in the glimmering yellow oaks and red-tinted maple trees.
 In November, watch the biannual “whitewater releases” when expert kayakers brave the rushing rapids.